ValerioLyndon/Theme-Customiser/README.md

 **As a user,** you can utilise the customiser by visiting the link above or by finding designers linking to it in the wild.

 **As a list designer,** please check [the wiki](https://github.com/ValerioLyndon/Theme-Customiser/wiki) for tutorials on using it with your themes.

+## Created your own collection?

+If you've created a collection JSON for your own themes, I'd love to know!
+You are of course free to use the collection with the customiser as you please, but if you would like it included in official colleciton links so more users can see and install your themes then please contact me about it or open an issue requesting the change.
+I will not guarantee it will be added, but it doesn't hurt to ask.

 ## Contributing